 On your fifth day, prepare to head to the North.
-You don’t have to leave the Eastfjords right away though, while still around Egilsstaðir you could also visit the Lake Lagarfljót.
-In spite of its serene appearance, it is said to hold a monstrous wyrm, legends of which far out-date references to its cousin in the Loch Ness.
+You don’t have to leave the Eastfjords right away though.
+While still around Egilsstaðir, you could also visit Lake Lagarfljót.
+Despite its serene appearance, it is said to hold a monstrous wyrm, legends of which far out-date references to its cousin in the Loch Ness.
 Beside the lake is Iceland’s largest forest, Hallormsstaðaskógur.

-You will leave the East Fjords by travelling Route 1 through the interior of the country, where you can expect to see some magnificent Highland views.
+You will leave the East Fjords by traveling Route 1 through the country's interior, where you can expect to see some magnificent Highland views.
 When inland, look out for wild reindeer; they only live in this part of Iceland.

 You will spend your night by the lake.

-If you want to add a bit more fun into your day, you can opt for a dogsledding tour.
+If you want to add more fun to your day, you can opt for a dog sledding tour.
 The kennel at Heiði welcomes visitors, and the fluffy Huskies are more than willing to take you for a ride in the beautiful countryside.

 You will spend another night in Mývatn.

 The drive over here can take less than two hours, but there are plenty of detours to be made en route.
-You could head to the town of Húsavík and on the way back, stop at the Ystafell Transportation Museum.
+You could head to the town of Húsavík and stop at the Ystafell Transportation Museum on the way back.
 The waterfall Goðafoss is also well worth a stop.

 You will spend the night in Akureyri.

 On day eight, you remain based in the capital of the North, Akureyri.
-Feel free to explore this beautiful town of approximately seventeen thousand people, with its impressive church, a botanical garden, several museums, shopping streets and many bars and restaurants.
-If you want to immerse yourself in nature, however, you could opt to go to the town's ski slopes or the nearby Kjarnaskógur woods.
+Feel free to explore this beautiful town of approximately seventeen thousand people, with its impressive church, a botanical garden, several museums, shopping streets, and many bars and restaurants.
+However, if you want to immerse yourself in nature, you could opt to go to the town's ski slopes or the nearby Kjarnaskógur woods.